 Hispanic Heritage Month is a yearly celebration to recognize and honor the diverse threads that make up the beautiful tapestry of Latinx culture in the U.S. and beyond.
 At Participate Learning, we are proud to have ambassador teachers coming from fourteen Spanish-speaking countries to share their cultural heritage with students and their communities.

-Throughout this month, we are highlighting some of our amazing ambassadors to learn more about them and the impact they have in their classrooms; Silvia Martin del Campo Vargas is a fifth-year ambassador teacher originally from Mexico City, Mexico.
+Throughout this month, we are highlighting some of our amazing ambassador teachers to learn more about them and the impact they have in their classrooms; Silvia Martin del Campo Vargas is a fifth-year ambassador teacher originally from Mexico City, Mexico.
 Currently, she is teaching in a second-grade, dual language classroom at Eastfield Global Magnet School in Marion, North Carolina.
 Read on to learn more about Silvia.

 When did you start learning a second language, and what kept you motivated to learn?